 - Transfer the date mixture into the large bowl with the sweet potato and mix with a spatula or wooden spoon to combine

 - Add the almond meal and cocoa to this mixture and mix well

-- Add the coconut oil.
+- Finally, add the coconut oil.
 You may need to use your hands at this point to really incorporate the oil into the rest of the ingredients

 - The mixture should come together like a dough.
 If it is too wet and sticking to your hands, add some more almond meal.
-If too dry and keeps crumbling, add some water – 1 tablespoon at a time
+If too dry and keeps crumbling, add some water from the soaked dates – 1 tablespoon at a time

-- Now that your mixture is incorporated, making sure your hands are clean, take some of the mixture into your hands
+- Now that your mixture is incorporated, it's now time to roll the balls.
+Making sure your hands are clean, take some of the mixture into your hands

 - Using the palms of both hands, roll the mixture into a ball.
 This is your truffle

 - If you wish, you can now dust the truffle in cocoa.
 To do this, place some cocoa into a small bowl and drop your truffle into the bowl.
 Swirl the bowl around to coat the ball evenly.
 Use your hands or a spoon to remove the truffle from the bowl and place onto a serving plate

 - Continue until you have used all of your mixture